jeo/jeo/README.md

-# jeo - A lightweight spatial library for the JVM
+# jeo - lightweight geo library for the jvm

 ## Building